andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 CSV, compressed csv, parquet

 #### Running the script
-chose to save parquet, for faster loading downstream analysis (~3-8 seconds) vs (~15-20).

-Also file sizes.
-Drawback is that it is not human readable.
+For file storage, I found uncompressed csv would have been >300MB.
+Compressed csvs or parquet files were around ~70MB, but loaded faster in a jupyter notebook in downstream analysis (~3-8 secs vs ~15-20 secs).
+Thus, I saved the data as parquet files, with the drawback that parquet files aren't human readable.

 ## Summary and Discussion